Transfer Credit Policy

 Continuing Students: All courses taken at another college or university must be approved in advance or acceptance of transfer credit is not guaranteed.
 A maximum of six semester hours may be taken in a single summer session or nine in two summer sessions.
 Transfer credit is generally elective credit.

-Pre-College: No credit will be awarded for courses taken before a student completes her 11th year of high school.
-A student who qualifies for college credit while in high school may transfer a maximum of six semester hours for one semester and twelve hours for two semesters.
+Pre-College: No credit will be awarded for courses taken before a student completes her 10th year of high school.
 Transfer credit is generally elective credit.

-Articulation Agreements: The College has articulation agreements with Ancilla College and Cottey College.
-We no longer have an articulation agreement with Holy Cross College since they became a four-year institution.
-Beginning in the fall of 2015 we will begin the process of updating our articulation agreement with Ancilla College.
+Articulation Agreement: The College has an articulation agreement with Ancilla College.
 For more information on course equivalencies, please contact Academic Affairs and First Year Studies.